 Choose life NOW.
 Don't put it off any longer.
 Your body is always changing, either in the direction of healing or disease, and your lifestyle sets the course.

 TAPS is $97 for lifetime access.
 Pay once & run the challenge as many times as you want.
-Recruit some friends & use the integrated point system to make it a competition.
+Recruit some friends and use the integrated point system to make it a competition.

-According to The George Washington University, the tangible, annual costs of being obese are $4,879 for a woman & $2,646 for a man, and $524 for overweight women & $432 for overweight men.
+According to The George Washington University, the tangible, annual costs of being obese are $4,879 for a woman and $2,646 for a man, and $524 for overweight women and $432 for overweight men.

 84 million Americans have prediabetes.
 Those diagnosed with diabetes average $16,752 per year in medical costs - 2.3 times higher than without diabetes.